 Join us for our March Trimontium Talk!
-Dance & Performance in the Roman World – and the (In)Famous Dancers of Gades with Thania M. Flores.
+Rhythms of Rome: Dance and Identity in the Roman Empire with Thania M. Flores.

-Dance may not be the first thing that comes to mind when considering the Roman Empire, yet it is a topic that deserves more exploration.
-Dance was an integral part of the ancient world, and it was prevalent throughout Rome’s vast and expanding territories.
-Roman dance culture was rich and vibrant, with dance and dancers deeply interwoven into rituals, mythology, festivals, banquets, and spectacles.
-Far from being merely entertainment, dance reflects important issues such as social and gender roles, slavery and entrepreneurship, the sacred and the mundane, as well as concepts of ‘Romanness’ and ‘otherness.’
+Dance is rarely the first thing we associate with the Roman Empire, yet it was an essential part of the ancient world, and it was prevalent throughout Rome’s vast and expanding territories.
+Roman dance culture was vibrant, woven into rituals, mythology, festivals, banquets, spectacles and even perceptions of identity.
+Far from being mere entertainment, dance reflected social structures, gender roles, slavery and entrepreneurship, the sacred and the mundane, and even boundaries between ‘Romanness’ and ‘otherness.’

 Thania M. Flores is an art historian (MA, PhD ABD University of Toronto), former dance studio owner/ choreographer and current Heritage Environment Resources Officer at the Trimontium Museum – where she regularly performs and runs workshops on Roman-inspired dance.